rekalogika/rekalogika.dev/docs/collections/01-interfaces.md

 ## `Recollection`

-This package improves Doctrine Collections by extending the `Collection` interface with additional methods.
+This package enhances Doctrine Collections by extending the `Collection` interface with additional methods.
 We call this new interface `Recollection`.

 <ThemedImage